getbowtied/product-blocks-for-woocommerce/README.txt

 == Description ==

 **Product Blocks for WooCommerce** helps you effortlessly create beautiful product displays, grids, lookbooks, carousels, etc. for your WooCommerce store.
-Upon installation, the plugin will extend the functionality of the block editor with WooCommerce specific blocks.
+Upon installation, the plugin will extend the functionality of the Gutenberg Block Editor with WooCommerce specific blocks.

 == Available Blocks ==